NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

 ```
     path: '/about',
     name: 'about',
     component: About
 ```

-This is simpler.
+This removes the lazy loading.

 ## Views